kalleknast/BindingAffinity/README.md

 python train_BertDTA.py
 ```

-#### MT-DTI
+### MT-DTI
 The model has roughly the same architecture as [DeepDTA](https://github.com/hkmztrk/DeepDTA) but differs in that a pre-trained BERT encoder encodes the drug SMILES.

 The original TenforFlow implementation is available [here](https://github.com/deargen/mt-dti).
 The implementation here differs in that it relies on a pre-trained drug encoder from [DeepChem/ChemBERTa-77M-MTR](https://huggingface.co/DeepChem) that, after initial MLM pre-training, it has been fine-tuned with [Multi Task Regression](https://arxiv.org/abs/2209.01712).
+The output of ChemBERTa-77M-MTR is 386 elements per token and not 784 as in the [original model](https://github.com/deargen/mt-dti).
 For the current DTI task, most of the drug encoder (ChemBERTa) is frozen, and only the final pooler layer is newly initialized and trained.

 In the original [MT-DTI paper](https://arxiv.org/abs/1908.06760) the model was trained for 1000 epochs.
 However, the training takes a long time on a GPU due to the BERT drug encoder, so I only trained for 100 epochs.